-Coach Melissa Daiello is back to coach her second season with Team Challenge Connecticut!
+Coach Melissa Daiello is back to coach her third season with Team Challenge Connecticut!
 She has been running avidly for over 7 years and loves the atmosphere that surrounds all races, especially local races.
 She has learned that the best part of a race is the journey; taking a look around and enjoying the run and the people around you!
 Coach Melissa has had Crohns for most of her adult life and her sister has UC as well.
 Last year, she was grateful to be able to run as a participant with the amazing Team Challenge CT team at the Napa to Sonoma Half Marathon and then went on to train our incredible Las Vegas team this past fall.
 Coach Melissa is ready to listen, motivate and encourage everyone to the finish line and is so excited to be working with TC this season!
 Coach Melissa lives in South Windsor with her husband, rescue dog and 3 rescue cats.
 She is working toward her Masters in Environmental Science and can be found regularly at the gym.

-Jessica is thrilled to return to Team Challenge Connecticut for her third season as a coach!
+Jessica is thrilled to return to Team Challenge Connecticut for her fourth season as a coach!
 She has been running for over 5 years, and has completed 4 full marathons and over 12 half marathons.
 She joined Team Challenge Connecticut for the inaugural season in winter 2011 and has helped two amazing teams of participants reach their goals in Vegas and Napa.
 She is so excited to be back this season with an amazing group of runners, walkers and mentors.
 Jessica loves encouraging and motivating both new and experienced runners and walkers, and is always amazed at the incredible achievements of all of her team members!
 Jessica is a doctoral student in audiology at UConn, and will be starting her residency in June.
 She lives in East Hartford with her husband and their dogs, who are great running partners!
 Besides running, she enjoys yoga and acrobatics.